Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Experiments

+We conduct experiments with fine-tuning a pretrained pose estimator on a new dataset with ground truth 3D (\cref{sec:finetune_3d}) and without any 3D data (\cref{sec:finetune_2d}).
+In \cref{sec:h36m} we show the applicability of our loss when training from scratch in a weakly supervised setting.
+Finally, we investigate the number of views our consistency loss needs (\cref{sec:how_many_views,sec:more_views_or_more_data}).

+\paragraph{Datasets} To evaluate our method we have chosen several datasets that all contain multiple views and ground truth 3D poses.

+\emph{Human3.6M}~\cite{h36m_pami} is the most widely used dataset in human pose estimation.
+It is recorded with four fixed cameras and a total of 3.6 million frames across seven subjects.

+\emph{SkiPose} \cite{sporri2016reasearch,rhodin2018learning} is a domain-specific dataset of 12 sequences of alpine skiers recorded with six PTZ cameras with a total of 10,197 frames.
+This lets us test the performance of our loss in the challenging setting of non-fixed cameras.

+\emph{SportsPose} contains several movements common in sports that pretrained models struggle with~\cite{ingwersen2023sportspose}.
+It is recorded with seven fixed cameras and has a total of 1.5 million frames, which lets us test the impact of the number of views on our loss.

-To evaluate our proposed consistency loss, as defined in \Cref{eq:consistency_loss_sum}, we conduct experiments using the SportsPose dataset~\cite{ingwersen2023sportspose}.
-Since the original paper does not provide a specified test protocol, we employ a test protocol inspired by Human3.6M~\cite{h36m_pami}, wherein subjects are distributed across sets to ensure that no subject appears in the same set.
+\paragraph{SportsPose test protocol} As \citet{ingwersen2023sportspose} do not provide a specified test protocol, we employ a test protocol inspired by Human3.6M~\cite{h36m_pami}, wherein subjects are distributed across sets to ensure that no subject appears in the same set.

-For validation purposes, we use subjects S04, S07, S09, S14, and S22.
-Subsequently, for testing, we employ subjects S06, S12, and S19.
-To focus on monocular performance, we opt to use only the current available view, ``right'', during both testing and validation of the model.
+We use subjects S04, S07, S09, S14, and S22 for validation.
+Subsequently, we employ subjects S06, S12, and S19 for testing.
+To focus on monocular performance, we opt to use only the currently available view, ``right'', during the testing and validation of the model.
 This decision streamlines the evaluation process, as we are interested in assessing the proficiency of the model when exposed to a single front-facing view.
 Examples of this view are in the first row of \Cref{fig:front_facing}.

 [1]{ \leavevmode \vbox{ \offinterlineskip \hbox{ } \hbox{ } } }